SwathiBalasubramanyam/swathibalasubramanyam/README.md

 ### Hi there 👋 I'm Swathi Balasubramanyam

 I'm an experienced Software quality assurance engineer turned Software Engineer.
 I'm recognized for my inquisitive nature and my consistent forward-thinking approach.
 While working at Uncommon/Recruiter.ai, I discovered my passion for coding and its potential to create exceptional products.
-After a carrer break, I enrolled myself into App Academy's intensive, immersive program.
+After a career break, I enrolled myself into App Academy's intensive, immersive program.
 This comprehensive training encompassed full-stack web development, including proficiency in JavaScript, Ruby, Ruby on Rails, React, Redux, SQL, and MongoDB.
 I am currently seeking a new position where I can make a significant impact and collaborate with a highly motivated and dedicated team.

 ### :hammer_and_wrench: Languages, frameworks, technologies I`ve worked with
 <div>